 Cold fusion will make all machines cheaper.
 It will enhance the performance of some more than others.
 It will not improve a large television set or a sewing machine.
-There is no advantage to making them portable; it is no trouble to plug them in, and they do not use much electricity in any case.
-It will greatly improve other machines, making them cheaper to operate, more convenient, and less polluting.
+There is no advantage to making a sewing machine portable; it is no trouble to plug one in, and they use only a little electricity in any case.
+Other machines will become cheaper to operate, more convenient, and less polluting.
 Here is a list of some ordinary machines that will most benefit from cold fusion.
 The ones that will be the easiest and most profitable to convert are listed first:

 - Portable computers, telephone repeaters, cellular phones, aircraft black box recorders and other electronic devices will operate continuously for decades without recharging, by utilizing thermoelectric batteries. - Electric lights.
 Especially stand-alone, rugged, low powered white LED types, also powered by thermoelectric batteries.
 These would be ideal for emergency lighting, camping, or for use in third-world villages. - Small room heaters.
 Larger centralized space heaters (furnaces).
 Water heaters. - Pumps and other small motors, perhaps powered directly by steam turbines or Stirling engines, or by thermoelectric batteries. - Thermal refrigerators, such as the gas-fired refrigerators sold today.
 Thermally activated absorption chillers for air-conditioning.
 These work well at temperatures just above the boiling point.
-68 - Automobiles, motorcycles, tractors and other small vehicles. - Large but relatively simple industrial equipment, such as furnaces to cure materials at temperatures below boiling. - Large furnaces for process heating above boiling temperatures. - Larger vehicle engines for trucks and heavy equipment. - Megawatt scale generators and industrial equipment. - Large-scale desalination plants. - Railroad locomotives, marine engines. - Thermal depolymerization plants to treat sewage, garbage and plastic.
+69 - Automobiles, motorcycles, tractors and other small vehicles. - Large but relatively simple industrial equipment, such as furnaces to cure materials at temperatures below boiling. - Large furnaces for process heating above boiling temperatures. - Larger vehicle engines for trucks and heavy equipment. - Megawatt scale generators and industrial equipment. - Large-scale desalination plants. - Railroad locomotives, marine engines. - Thermal depolymerization plants to treat sewage, garbage and plastic.
 These produce synthetic oil, and fertilizer.
 Oil will not be needed as fuel, but it will still be useful for industrial feedstock and lubrication.
 Someday these plants may be fully automatic and enclosed, and reduced in size until they fit on the back of a truck.
-They might be mass-produced and then delivered to thousands of villages and towns for local sewage treatment.
-See Chapter 13. - Aerospace engines
+They might be massproduced and then delivered to thousands of villages and towns for local sewage treatment.
+See Chapter 13.

-68 U.S. Department of Energy, Thermally-Activated Absorption Chillers, http://uschpa.admgt.com/TB TAchillers.pdf
+69 U.S. Department of Energy, Thermally-Activated Absorption Chillers, http://uschpa.admgt.com/TB_TAchillers.pdf